geeogi/nuxt-responsive-loader/README.md

 </template>
 ```

-- Converting image files to `.png`:
+- You can use this module to convert image files to `.png`:

 ```js
 // file: nuxt.config.js